1. Purpose

 The ASA holds personal information about external suppliers which may be used and disclosed in the course of conducting ASA business.
 Personal information may be disclosed to other suppliers to the ASA or to ASA staff, council and committees where necessary in order to conduct this business.
 Failure to provide this information may impede the process of transacting business.

-4.4 Patients
+4.4 Employees

 The ASA, through its Informed Financial Agreement website, may collect personal information including health and financial information from patients and disclose this information to the ASA member who is providing anaesthetic services to the patients for the member to provide fee information to the patient.
 Once the information has been disclosed to the ASA member or members the ASA destroys the information it holds.